KamilStach370/Blackjack/README.md

 # Blackjack
-This is the game Blackjack created in JavaScript with OOP.
+This is the game Blackjack.
+Project was realised druring a course "Object Oriented JavaScript Programming".

 Enter this link to play: https://kamilstach370.github.io/Blackjack/